zwcrowley/blackstone/README.md

 <!-- badges: end -->

-The goal of `bre` is to make data cleaning and the creation of visualizations easier and faster for The Mark USA, Inc. The functions in `bre` create visuals with The Mark USA branding and helper functions for common data cleaning and manipulation tasks for use for everyone at The Mark USA, Inc.
+The goal of `bre` is to make data cleaning and the creation of visualizations easier and faster for Blackstone Research and Evaluation.
+`bre` contains functions to create visuals with Blackstone Research and Evaluation branding and helper functions for common data cleaning and manipulation tasks for everyone at Blackstone Research and Evaluation.

 ## Installation